Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Methodology

 Vision-Language Interpreter (\vilain) converts a linguistic instruction, scene observation, and domain knowledge $(\mathcal{L}, \mathcal{S}, \mathcal{D})$ into a PDDL problem $(\gO, \gI, \gG)$.
-As shown in \cref{fig:vilain}, \vilain consists of three modules, each generating $\gO$, $\gI$, and $\gG$ of the PDDL problem, respectively.
-This section describes each module.
+As shown in part A of \cref{fig:new_overview}, \vilain consists of three modules, each generating $\gO$, $\gI$, and $\gG$ of the PDDL problem, respectively.
+While the original \vilain and other prior works used ICL input-output examples \cite{shirai2024vision, liu2023llm, guo2025castl}, we instead provide short natural language descriptions of each predicate and action in the domain \cite{smirnov2024generating, oswald2024large}.
+These descriptions play a significant role in replacing ICL examples, and we investigate the effects of using ICL examples in our evaluations.

-\textbf{The Object Estimator:} takes $\mathcal{S}$ and the object characteristics of $\mathcal{D}$ as input and estimates the relevant objects $\gO$ of a PDDL problem.
+\textbf{Object Estimator} takes $\mathcal{S}$ and the object characteristics of $\mathcal{D}$ as input and estimates the relevant objects $\gO$.
 The object characteristics are a list of objects of interest with descriptions (e.g., "plate is a white round plate").
 The estimator uses a VLM to generate bounding boxes with object labels directly. $\gO$ is automatically created based on the detected object labels.
 The bounding boxes are used with the labels in the subsequent initial state estimation.

-\textbf{The Initial State Estimator:} takes a PDDL domain $(\mathcal{P}, \mathcal{A})$, $\mathcal{S}$, and bounding boxes with object labels as input and estimates the initial state $\mathcal{I}$ of a PDDL problem.
+\textbf{Initial State Estimator} takes $\mathcal{P}$, $\mathcal{S}$, and bounding boxes with object labels as input and estimates $\mathcal{I}$.
 The estimator feeds the inputs to a VLM and generates $\mathcal{I}$ directly.
-While the PDDL domain contains $\mathcal{P}$ and $\mathcal{A}$, we only use the former as input.

-\textbf{The Goal State Estimator:} takes a PDDL domain $(\mathcal{P}, \mathcal{A})$ and $\mathcal{L}$ and generates the goal state $\gG$ of a PDDL problem.
-For the PDDL domain, we only use $\mathcal{P}$, as with the initial state estimator.